jonathanquinterogiraldo/apply_digital_test/README.md

 ```

 NOTES:
 -The API is completely documented through swagger using "http://localhost:3000/api/docs"

 -The strategy selected in terms of only save new products every hour from contenful API is using redis to compare which products are already stored in postgres

 -Stack used: NodeJS, NestJs, Typescript, Jest, TypeORM, Class-Validator, Postgres, Redis, Swagger, ESLint, Prettier, Docker, Github, JWT, Terminus, PassportJS

 -Extra features:

+### Feature 1
 Redis to avoid querying data base in order to improve performance

+### Feature 2
 Health endpoint to check databases status

+### Feature 3
 Exception Filter in order to return a standard errors response

+### Feature 4
 Population from json file in case API is not available

+### Feature 5
 Validation if user send "Price" as search parameter

+### Feature 6
 Validation is user send a max value for limit pagination

+### Feature 7
 Unit test coverage upper than 70%